rozza/mongo-python-driver/doc/examples/aggregation.rst

 Group
 -----

-The group() command provides some of the same functionality as SQL's GROUP BY.
+The :meth:`~pymongo.collection.Collection.group` method provides some of the same functionality as SQL's GROUP BY.
 Simpler than a map reduce you need to provide a key to group by, an initial value for the aggregation and a reduce function.

+.. note:: Doesn't work with sharded MongoDB configurations, use aggregation or
+          map/reduce instead of group().

-Here we are doing a simple group and count of the `x` values:
+Here we are doing a simple group and count of the occurrences ``x`` values:

 .. doctest::

   >>> reducer = Code("""
   ...                function(obj, prev){
   ...                  prev.count++;